KHAD5ADDI/MarioBros/README.md

 python src/simulator.py
 ```

+## 📜 License

+This project is for **educational purposes only**.
+Super Mario Bros is a registered trademark of **Nintendo Co., Ltd.**
+No commercial use is intended.
+All rights to original game assets belong to their respective owners.

 ## 📌 Authors

 Project developed as part of the ML Proof of Concept 2024-2025 course – Albert Global Data School by: